numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

   in this case a generic fallback (for example ``float64`` can use ``float(scalar)`` to do the cast) is also necessary.

-It is certainly possible to describe in this way, however, it seems special enough to handle specificially.
+It is certainly possible to describe the coercion to and from Python objects using the general casting machinery.
+However, it seems special enough to handle specifically.

 **Further Issues and Discussion:**